rfzeg/RoboND-Perception-Project/README.md

 1. Extract features of all objects
 2. Train SVM model on all objects
 3. Perform object recognition on objects
-4. Calculate the centroid of each object
+4. Calculate the object's centroid

 **Part 4: Write output as yaml file**
 1. Pick Pose